 In general, cases in New York will start in one of the trial courts.
-As said above, the general civil trial court in New York is the New York Supreme Court, which can hear almost every type of civil and criminal case.
+As mentioned above, the general civil trial court in New York is the New York Supreme Court, which can hear almost every type of civil and criminal case.
 Supreme Court jurisdiction includes cases above certain monetary amounts (typically US\$25,000) or requests for equitable relief, such as an injunction.
 The Supreme Court in many counties also has a specialised commercial division that handles complicated commercial cases.
 For smaller cases in New York City, the Civil Court decides lawsuits involving claims for damages up to US\$25,000 and includes a small claims part for cases involving amounts up to US\$5,000 and another part for housing-related matters concerning landlords and tenants.
 Outside New York City there are district courts, city courts as well as town and village courts that hear smaller claims.

-In addition, there are several speciality trial courts in New York including the Court of Claims, which has exclusive authority over claims seeking money damages against the state of New York and jurisdiction over claims against certain state-related entities; the Surrogates Court, which hears matters related to validity of wills and the administration of estates; and the Family Court, which hears divorce cases, matters related to children and other family matters.
+In addition, there are several speciality trial courts in New York, including the Court of Claims, which has exclusive authority over claims seeking money damages against the state of New York and jurisdiction over claims against certain state-related entities; the Surrogates Court, which hears matters related to validity of wills and the administration of estates; and the Family Court, which hears divorce cases, matters related to children and other family matters.

 Above the trial courts, the intermediate appellate courts review appeals originating from the trial courts.
 The Appellate Term reviews cases originating from certain lower courts such as the New York City Civil Court, the district, city or town and village courts.
-The principal appellate court is the Appellate Division which consists of four departments which geographically divide the state.
-The Appellate Division hears civil and criminal appeals from the Supreme Court trial courts as well as civil appeals from the appellate terms and certain county courts.
+The principal appellate court is the Appellate Division, which consists of four departments that geographically divide the state.
+The Appellate Division hears civil and criminal appeals from the Supreme Court trial courts, as well as civil appeals from the appellate terms and certain county courts.

-At the top is New York's highest court, the Court of Appeals.
+New York's highest court is the Court of Appeals.
 The Court of Appeals is a court of very limited jurisdiction.
-It hears civil and criminal appeals from the state's intermediate appellate courts and in certain instances appeals from the trial courts.
+It hears civil and criminal appeals from the state's intermediate appellate courts, and in certain instances appeals from the trial courts.

 New York also has four federal district courts that geographically divide the state (Northern, Eastern, Southern and Western).

-Court, the highest federal court, may review by petition decisions rendered by the Second Circuit.
-For more about the federal court structure, please see the 'United States' chapter.
-Judges and juries What is the role of the judge and the jury in civil proceedings?
+The Southern and Eastern Districts cover the greater New York City area.
+Appeals from any of the districts are heard by the United States Court of Appeals for the Second Circuit, which sits in New York City.
+The Second Circuit also hears appeals from the Connecticut and Vermont federal district courts.
+The United States Supreme Court, the highest federal court, may review by petition decisions rendered by the Second Circuit.
+For more information about the federal court structure, see the 'United States' chapter.

+2 What is the role of the judge and the jury in civil proceedings?

 The role of judge and jury varies depending on the nature of the matter before the court.
-In New York, any party may demand a trial by a jury of six persons for any claims that are legal in pature.

-matter before the court.
 In New York, any party may demand a trial by a jury of six persons for any claims that are legal in nature, as opposed to claims in equity.
 Claims that are legal and triable by a jury generally include those seeking money damages.
 Even if the parties have a right to a jury, they may waive that right and proceed without a jury.
 In a jury case, the jury decides questions of fact and the judge decides questions of law, including the admission of evidence and procedural issues.